 Kerr: We have been completing most of our topographic work using either total station or RTK GPS equipment (or a combination of both), depending on the accuracy requirements of the project.
-The eBee’s data reduction software and ease of transfer into AutoCAD or Civil 3D software has shortened our office turnaround by many hours, since so much of the data reduction is automated.
+The eBee mapping drone’s data reduction software and ease of transfer into AutoCAD or Civil 3D software have shortened our office turnaround by many hours since so much of the data reduction is automated.
 We subcontract another firm to complete the data acquisition and reduction for us, and they deliver it to us in AutoCAD format within a day or two of flying the site.

 Are there any current surveying techniques or instruments that you think future drone platforms might replace?

 Kohlman: I feel like 3D scanners may take a hit as the pixel matching software makes progress.
 With a drone and a camera it is pretty amazing the data you can come up with.

 McMahon: I expect that affordable heavy payload drones with high-precision lidar systems may cut back on the use of terrestrial-based scanners.

 3D scanners may take a hit as the pixel matching software makes progress—with a drone and a camera it is pretty amazing the data you can come up with